MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-view-use-files.md

 > [!NOTE]
 > Although installing the client provides more functionality, it requires local administrator permissions and the full functionality requires a corresponding service for your organization:
 >
-> Azure Information Protection
+>-Azure Information Protection
 >
 >-Azure Rights Management
 >
-> Active Directory Rights Management Services
+>-Active Directory Rights Management Services
 >
 > Install the viewer if you have been sent a protected document by somebody from another organization or if you do not have local administrator permissions to your PC.